 Tare (sauce base)

-- Start by making your sesame paste.
-Toast the 4 tbsp of sesame seeds in a frying pan on a medium-high heat.
+- Start by toasting 4 tbsp of sesame seeds in a frying pan on a medium-high heat.
 Make sure to move the seeds around the pan so they don't burn.
 Fry until they are golden and the seeds are popping out of the pan.
 Remove from the heat and cool

 - Heat up 1 tbsp rapeseed oil in a casserole pot and cook off your chopped onion for about 10 minutes on a medium heat.
-They onion should be soft and golden
+The onion should be soft and golden

 - Add your chopped garlic, grated ginger, shiitake mushrooms, and dried wakame seaweed in with your onions and fry off for another 2-3 minutes